 Non-stimulant attention deficit medication Strattera can treat distractibility, impulsivity, and hyperactivity in children, teens, and adults with ADHD.
 Dr. Larry Silver explains what doctors know about ADHD treatment using Strattera.

 by Larry Silver, M.D.

-Strattera is a non-stimulant medication for attention deficit hyperactivity disorder that treats distractibility, impulsivity, and hyperactivity in children, teens, and adults with ADHD.
-Strattera is advertised as the first non-stimulant medication for ADD/ADHD, although there are several non-stimulant medications, such as tri-cyclic antidepressants, that are sometimes prescribed to treat ADD/ADHD.
+Strattera, the brand name of the drug atomoxetine, is a non-stimulant medication for attention deficit hyperactivity disorder that treats distractibility, impulsivity, and hyperactivity in children, teens, and adults with ADHD.
+Strattera is advertised as the first non-stimulant medication for ADHD, although there are several non-stimulant medications, such as tri-cyclic antidepressants, that are sometimes prescribed to treat ADHD.

 Strattera's structure, models of action, length of time needed to work, and side effects are in many ways similar to a group of medications for depression and other disorders called "Selective Serotonin Reuptake Inhibitors," or SSRIs.
 In fact, it was first studied as a treatment for depression.
-When it was not found to be successful, it was tried for ADD/ADHD.
-Strattera is approved for use with children aged 6 years and older, as well as ADD/ADHD teens and adults.
+When it was not found to be successful, it was tried for ADHD.
+Strattera is approved for use with children aged 6 years and older, as well as ADHD teens and adults.
 Safety and effectiveness have not been established in patients less than six years of age.

 The suggested plan is to use a starting dose for four days and then move up to the target dose.
 After a month, the dose might be increased again.
 The goal is to decrease the level of hyperactivity, distractibility, and impulsivity.
 The early literature proposes that Strattera might improve problems with organization.